-Following the Merger, the Committee designed the STIP for fiscal year 2021 (the "FY21 STIP").
-The FY21 STIP included three performance metrics: safety, financial (i.e., Adjusted EBITDA) and individual strategic goals aligned with the operational and strategic objectives of the Company's business.
+The STIP for Transition Year Ended 2022 (the "TYE22 STIP") included three performance metrics: safety, financial (i.e., STIP Adjusted EBITDA) and individual strategic goals aligned with the operational and strategic objectives of the Company's business.
 The relative weightings of each performance metric are set forth below.
-Attainment of 92% of the Threshold performance level for Adjusted EBITDA was required in order for any Named Executive Officer to receive any payment for achievement of the individual strategic goals.
+Attainment of 75.8% of the Threshold performance level for STIP Adjusted EBITDA was required in order for any Named Executive Officer to receive any payment for achievement of the individual strategic goals.

-FY21 STIP Mix and Performance Metrics
+TYE22 STIP Mix and Performance Metrics